 The General Assembly of the United Nations admitted Papua New Guinea to membership of the world organisation on Friday (10 October).

-The General Assembly of the United Nations admitted Papua New Guinea to membership of the world organisation on Friday (10 October).
+Background: The General Assembly of the United Nations admitted Papua New Guinea to membership of the world organisation on Friday (10 October).
 The Assembly approved by acclamation the recommendation of the Security Council that the new state should be admitted.

 The former Australian trust territory therefore became the 142nd member of the United Nations, Papua-New Guinea gained its independence last month (September), but it had not been an easy transition for the new country.